Irenezs/Notes/Non-Work/DnD/Cygar Mythil'ena.md

 Actions:
 	Force Strike: Ranged, Spell Attack Mod to hit, range 30ft, 1d4 +2 force damage
 Reactions:
-	Channel Magic: Creature delivers a spell you cast that has a range of touch,
+	Channel Magic: Creature delivers a spell you cast that has a range of touch, The creature must be within 120ft
+###
 ## Spells
 Requires a spellcasting focus